-15.10.15 The network4-subnet-add, network6-subnet-add Commands

-These commands are used to add existing subnets to existing shared networks.
-There are several ways to add a new shared network.
-The system administrator can add the whole shared network at once, either by editing a configuration file or by calling the network4-add or network6-add command with the desired subnets in it.
+15.11.15 The network4-subnet-add, network6-subnet-add Commands file or by calling the network4-add or network6-add command with the desired subnets in it.
 This approach works better for completely new shared subnets.
 However, there may be cases when an existing subnet is running out of addresses and needs to be extended with additional address space; in other words, another subnet needs to be added on top of it.
 For this scenario, a system administrator can use network4-add or network6-add, and then add an existing subnet to this newly created shared network using network4-subnet-add or network6-subnet-add.